Your bonus calculations of Rs. 3499 and Rs. 8400 are both correct, with 8.33% and 20%, respectively.

 From India, Pune

-Regarding exgratia, it is upto the organization to decide as this is not a statutory obligation of the employer and there is no law as such to be followed.
+Regarding ex-gratia, it is up to the organization to decide as this is not a statutory obligation of the employer, and there is no specific law to be followed.
+If the organization is paying ex-gratia, that is commendable.

-Regarding different Forms under payment of gratuity act, you better buy a Bonus Register available in the market.
-These bonus registers have Form A (the computation of the allocable surplus), Form B (showing the set-on and set-off of the allocable surplus) and Form C (showing the details of the amount of bonus due to each of the employees, the deductions and the amount actually disbursed).
+Concerning the different forms under the Payment of Gratuity Act, it is advisable to purchase a Bonus Register available in the market.
+These registers typically contain Form A (computation of the allocable surplus), Form B (showing the set-on and set-off of the allocable surplus), and Form C (detailing the bonus amount due to each employee, deductions, and the disbursed amount).
+Form D is a bonus return that needs to be filed at the Deputy Labor Commissioner's office.

 Kamal